 They do sell various chrysanthemum bug sprays in smaller spray bottles, which is more my speed.
 But, if you do have a widespread pest outbreak, the hose attachment would save some serious time.

 - With a special formulation that contains pyrethrins, a botanical insecticide naturally-derived from chrysanthemum flowers, GardenTech® Worry Free® Brand Insecticides are ideally suited to protect fruits, vegetables, and ornamentals.

 - This line of specialized insecticides provides fast-acting, effective control of more than 250 crawling and flying insects, including ants, caterpillars, mites and Japanese beetles.

 - Worry Free® Insecticides can be applied throughout the growing season, including right up until the day before harvest to kill “last minute” vegetable garden pests.
 Initial application should occur at the first sign of insect infestation, preferably before extensive damage and feeding has taken place.
 The GardenTech® Worry Free® line even kills insect eggs during the dormant stage.

 - Note that the product is not labeled organic but the active ingredient is from a natural source.

 For the record, I don’t allow any pest control sprays, even organic or natural ones, near my vegetable garden.
-I just haven’t had the need, but they do say you can do it.
-Do your research.
+I just haven’t had the need, but they do say you use them.
+Do your research before you apply.

 Disclosure Statement: Central Garden & Pet partnered with bloggers such as me to help educate us all about their products.
 As part of this program, I received compensation.
 They did not tell me what to purchase or what to say about the use of the products.
 Central Garden & Pet believes that consumers and bloggers are free to form their own opinions and share them in their own words.
 Central Garden & Pet’s policies align with WOMMA Ethics Code, FTC guidelines and social media engagement recommendations.